 Hey there!
 I’m Cara, and as a photographer sometimes I am tasked with creating eye-catching social media-friendly designs with my images.
 Photoshop lets us do a ton of cool effects with text so there’s a lot to play with here.

-Let’s start by learning how to warp text in Photoshop.
+Let’s start by learning how to bend and warp text in Photoshop.
 It’s super easy and there are a million and one ways to customize your design.
 Let’s take a look!

 Table of Contents

-How to Warp Text with Warp Effects in Photoshop
+How to Use the Warp Effects in Photoshop

 As with many things in Photoshop, there is more than one way to warp text.
 The method I’m going to show you is the easiest and most certainly the fastest method.